Genivia/ugrep/README.md

            -z, --decompress
                   Decompress  files  to search, when compressed.
-Archives (.cpio, .jar, .pax, .tar, .zip)  and  compressed  archives  (e.g.  .taz, .tgz,  .tpz,  .tbz,  .tbz2,  .tb2,  .tz2,  .tlz,  and  .txz) are searched and matching pathnames of files in archives are  output in  braces.
-If  -g, -O, -M, or -t is specified, searches files within archives whose name  matches  globs,  matches  file  name extensions,  matches file signature magic bytes, or matches file types, respectively.
-Supported compression formats: gzip (.gz), compress  (.Z),  zip,  bzip2 (requires suffix .bz, .bz2, .bzip2, .tbz, .tbz2, .tb2, .tz2), lzma and xz  (requires  suffix  .lzma, .tlz, .xz, .txz).
+Archives (.cpio, .pax, .tar, and .zip) and compressed archives (e.g. .taz,  .tgz, .tpz,  .tbz, .tbz2, .tb2, .tz2, .tlz, and .txz) are searched and matching pathnames of files in archives are  output  in  braces.
+                  If  -g,  -O,  -M,  or -t is specified, searches files within ar- chives whose name matches globs, matches file  name  extensions, matches  file  signature  magic  bytes,  or  matches file types, respectively.
+Supported compression formats: gzip  (.gz),  com- press (.Z), zip, bzip2 (requires suffix .bz, .bz2, .bzip2, .tbz, .tbz2, .tb2, .tz2), lzma and xz (requires  suffix  .lzma,  .tlz, .xz, .txz).

            If no FILE arguments are specified, or if a `-' is specified, the stan- dard input is read, unless recursive searches are specified which exam- ine the working directory.

-           If  no  FILE arguments are specified and one of the options -g, -O, -M, -t, --include, --include-dir, --exclude, or --exclude-dir is specified, recursive searches are performed as if -r was specified.
+           If  no  FILE arguments are specified and one of the options -z, -l, -L, -g, -O, -M, -t, --include, --include-dir, --exclude,  or  --exclude-dir is  specified, recursive searches are performed as if -R was specified.

            A `--' signals the end of options; the rest of the parameters are  FILE arguments, allowing filenames to begin with a `-' character.

            The  regular expression pattern syntax is an extended form of the POSIX ERE syntax.
 For an overview of the syntax see README.md or visit:

                   https://github.com/Genivia/ugrep

            Note that `.' matches any non-newline character.
 Pattern `\n'  matches a  newline character.
 Multiple lines may be matched with patterns that match newlines, unless one or more of the context options -A,  -B,  -C, or -y is used, or option -v is used.

     EXIT STATUS